NetApp-openstack-dev/openstack-docs/source/netapp-storage/section_data-ontap.rst

 ONTAP is configured for continuous operation with the use of high-performance and modular NetApp storage components.
-Each system consists of one or more FAS building blocks where each building block is a high-availability pair of controllers (storage nodes).
+Each system consists of one or more FAS/AFF building blocks where each building block is a high-availability pair of controllers (storage nodes).
 Multiple controller pairs form a single, integrated cluster.
-ONTAP uses Ethernet technology — Gigabit(Gb) and 10Gb — for server connections and for interconnecting FAS controllers.
+ONTAP uses Ethernet technology — Gigabit(Gb) and 10Gb — for server connections and for interconnecting controllers.
 Servers can also be connected through InfiniBand through the use of a gateway device.
 Each controller can support any mix of high-performance SAS and cost-effective SATA disk drives.
 Data can move nondisruptively between nodes or between different